 For this project, the Surgery Standing Committee evaluated one newly submitted measure against NQF's standard evaluation criteria.
 The Standing Committee recommended this measure for endorsement.
+The Consensus Standards Approval Committee (CSAC) upheld the Standing Committee's recommendation.

-The Standing Committee recommended the following measure:
+The Standing Committee endorsed the following measure: